Creativity & Change - Crawford College of Art & Design

 The programme is designed for people who can say 'YES' to the following questions:

-• Do you believe that you can make a difference in the world?
+Do you believe that everyone can make a difference in the world?

-• Do you believe that we need creativity to think in new ways about the challenges that face the world?
+Do you believe that we need creativity to challenge the issues that face us?

 Subjects taught